jainalphin/nanospeech/tutorial/README.md

 Now that we've preprocessed the dataset, we can upload it to an hosting provider like Hugging Face or Amazon S3.

-## Step 2: Training the speech model
+## Step 2: Training the speech generation model

 Now that we have our dataset, we're ready to train the model.
-Let's prepare our Python environment on the GPU node by installing Nanospeech and all the required dependencies:
+First, install Nanospeech and its dependencies on the GPU node:

 ```sh
 pip install nanospeech